 Carla Lobmier received BFA degrees (Painting, Art History) from Eastern Illinois University and her MFA (Painting & Drawing) from the University of Illinois.
 In 1999, she was nominated for and awarded an APEX ART C.P.
 Studio Program residency, NYC, and moved to NYC where she has remained.
 She has lived and worked in Jackson Heights since 2000.

-Site-specific watercolor installations for two locations at the Mid-Manhattan Library, NYC, are on exhibition through May 2016.
-This work is titled Scrolling Confluence and Scrolling Confluence: Supernova.
-The project was deeply influenced by her love of the study of art history and how such study could weave into her own painting.
+Site-specific watercolor installations for two locations at the Mid-Manhattan Library, NYC, were exhibited January-May 2016.
+This project titled Scrolling Confluence and Scrolling Confluence: Supernova was deeply influenced by her love of the study of art history and how such study could weave into her own painting.

-Her fourteen-panel slate and mixed media installation piece titled I walk,walk looking for the spot was exhibited with Memorial Sloan-Kettering Cancer Center in Manhattan for an 18-month loan.
+Lobmier’s fourteen-panel slate and mixed media installation piece titled I walk, walk looking for the spot was exhibited with Memorial Sloan-Kettering Cancer Center in Manhattan for an 18-month loan.

 Both her watercolor work and acrylic paintings have been featured in the online publication Unlikely Stories.